drew-miles/drew-miles.github.io/_pages/current-research.md

 FIREBall: The Faint Intergalactic-medium Redshifted Emission Balloon
 ------
 FIREBall (now in an iteration known as FIREBall-2) is a suborbital balloon project that seeks to detect and map the emission from the circumgalactic medium (CGM) of low-redshift galaxies (z < 1).
+The project is led here at Caltech and includes collaborators from Jet Propulsion Laboratory, the University of Arizona, the University of Iowa, Columbia University, and several institutes in France: Observatoire de Paris, Laboratory d'Astrophyique de Marseille (LAM), and the Center National d'Etudes Spatiales (CNES, the French Space Agency).
+FIREBall is currently working toward a flight planned for September 2025 from Fort Sumner, New Mexico, during which we aim to make new observations of the CGM in the UV!

 tREXS: The Rockets for Extended-source X-ray Spectroscopy
 ------